Hawaii Chapter 46

 Thursday, May 5, 1983

-After the show, they invited the audience to come down and try to swing their hips like them.
-I wasn’t about to join in.
-Then a man from the show came up and kissed me as he placed a yellow lei on my head and one around my neck.
-I could tell it kind of bothered Dave.
+Then a man from the show came up, kissed me, and placed a yellow lei on my head and another around my neck.
+I could tell it bothered Dave.
 But he never said anything.
 I thought it was funny and I was flattered.

 Friday, May 6, 1983